User Experience

 Knowledge Base Menus

-Background: Also at Casebook, I single-handedly created a large public knowledge base complete with both articles and video tutorials to help customers fully understand the product and its features.
+Background: At Casebook, I single-handedly created a large public knowledge base complete with both articles and video tutorials to help customers fully understand the product and its features.
 Part of this project was designing the menus, which involved figuring out the menus’ information architecture and how to title articles.

 User Research: I did user testing on two different versions of the menu design, one on a single page and one with a side-panel.
 Users strongly preferred the side-panel design because it didn’t require them to keep clicking the back button.
 That helped me choose which WordPress plug-in to use to create the menus.